FredHutch/VISCtemplates/CONTRIBUTING.md

 Your pull request should follow these guidelines:

 1. **Motivation for changes.** Your pull request should clearly and concisely motivate the need for change.
 2. **Only related changes.** Before you submit your pull request, please check to make sure that you haven't accidentally included any unrelated changes.
 These make it harder to see exactly what's changed, and to evaluate any unexpected side effects.
 Each PR corresponds to a git branch, so if you expect to submit multiple changes make sure to create multiple branches.
-If you have multiple changes that depend on each other, start with the first one and don't submit any others until the first one has been processed.

 3. **Coding style.** Please follow the official [tidyverse style](https://style.tidyverse.org/).
 Maintaining a consistent style across the whole code base makes it much easier to jump into the code.
 If you're modifying existing VISCtemplates code that doesn't follow the style guide, a separate pull request to fix the style would be greatly appreciated.